I am not a fashion victim at all, but even I can’t resist the temptation of the best luxury stores in Porto.

 Praça D. Filipa de Lencastre, 62 | Porto

 I must say I do a detour on my way back home just to avoid the temptations of Castelbel.
 This premium brand is the one to pick whether you are looking for bodycare products, such as soaps, fragranced hand creams, shower gels and body lotions, as well as homecare products, such as fragranced candles, drawer liners and sachets, fragrance diffusers and room sprays.

 The fragrances used are rather simple but unique, with subtle notes of pear, pomegranate, lavender, rose.
 The packaging is feminine and delicate, with the exception of the cheerful Castelbel Hello Cities fragrance collection.
 If you are looking for a souvenir, the soaps with the Porto packaging might be exactly what you are looking for.

-How to get there: the subway station Aliados is 5min walking distance.
+How to get there: the subway station Aliados is a 5 minutes walking distance.

 I hold Claus Porto very dear to my heart, a bodycare luxury brand born in the city, and that, after its 130 years of existence, still keeps its hand-crafted ethos.

 The label built its name on hand-crafted soaps infused with fine fragrances.
 Nonetheless, Claus Porto expanded its portfolio to bath & body care, colognes, men products, fragrances for the house and even stationery products (I love those!).